Patricia de Nicolaï: Career

 Even with a degree as junior perfumer, de Nicolaï was faced with gender discrimination by the perfume industry of the time as she began her search for employment.
 With the help of her uncle Jean-Paul Guerlain, she was able to start working first at Florasynth (1982–1984) and then Quest International (1984–1989), where in the latter she worked on the Lancôme Trésor perfume (1990) with Sophia Grojsman.
 Following in the long family tradition, she eventually launched her own perfume company (brand: "NICOLAÏ, créateur de parfum") in 1998 with her husband Jean-Louis Michau, where in the opinion of some she created some of the best works in contemporary perfumery, and is noted by Luca Turin as being "...one of the unsung greats of the fragrance world."

 Although believed by some to be a candidate for the position of Guerlain's in-house perfumer, the presence of a glass ceiling in the company prevented her selection for position since: "The family who worked in the brand was only men, no women."
 Thierry Wasser was eventually chosen in 2008 as the in-house perfumer of Guerlain.

 Since 2008, Patricia de Nicolaï became the president of the Osmothèque, the esteemed French perfume archive, with the position handed over by its founder Jean Kerléo.

+The best perfumes released by Parfums de Nicolai are Rose Pivoine (1998), Fig-Tea (2007), Patchouli Intense (2009), Vanille Tonka (2010), Amber Oud (2013).